-You’d be surprised at what silica is used in, like paint, rubber, and plastic.
+You’d be surprised by what silica is used in.
 It’s almost everywhere:

-Plants can be categorized into three types in terms of their relation to silica: accumulators, intermediaries, and non-accumulators.
-These categories describe the extent to which silica is accumulated in the plant’s tissue.
+Plants can be categorized into three types in terms of their relation to silica.

-Accumulators have the highest rates of accumulation.
+Tomato is among the excluders.
 While the most significant benefits have been tied to accumulator plants, even non-accumulator plants like tomatoes have demonstrated positive responses to silica’s use in fertilization and growth medias.
 The most obvious benefits have been stronger stalks and pest and mold resistance, resulting in bigger plants and more fruit.

-⦁ The promising role of silica nanoparticles on plants
+● The promising role of silica nanoparticles in plants

 Silica Improves the Resistance to Abiotic Stress for Plants